 - Keep your signature consistent.

-- If you make a mistake, write the word “void” in capital letters across the entire front of the check before disposing of it.
+- If you make a mistake, write the word “VOID” in capital letters across the entire front of the check before shredding it or tearing it up.

 The bank may refuse to reimburse you for loss resulting from check fraud if it can prove the fraud was the result of your own negligence.